inobitsca/EmailAddressManagementPS-GUI/README.md

 REQUIREMENTS

 -It does not require an Exchange server.
 -Requires ACTIVEDIRECTORY PowerShell module.
 -You will need User Admin or Recipient Admin rights.

-Created by Cedric Abrahams - cedric@inobits.com
+------Created by Cedric Abrahams - cedric@inobits.com  ------